― Chögyam Trungpa

 ― Thich Nhat Hanh

 Unless you were an astronaut-in-training at NASA (or, perhaps, a Trekkie), the term was a put-down.
-Not appearing to pay a lot of attention to the seemingly endless concerns and hassles of what most people called the real world, being a space cadet just wasn't cool.
+Those who didn't appear to pay a lot of attention to the seemingly endless concerns and hassles of what most people called the real world, weren't cool.

-Although I didn't realize it at the time, it's now obvious that some of these space cadets were actually marching, perhaps even dancing, to the beat of a different drummer.
-They were tuned into something real.
+Although I didn't realize it at the time, it's now obvious that some of these space cadets were marching, perhaps even dancing, to the beat of a different drummer.
+And, they were tuned into something real.

 In doing so, they actually had a leg up on the rest of us.
-The rest of us were fully engaged in spinning our hamster wheels in an invisible, but very compelling, mind cage.
+We were fully engaged in spinning our hamster wheels in an invisible, but very compelling, mind cage.

-Lost in our thoughts and feelings about doing it right, going for the gold, being all we can be, being "cool," etc., most of us were continually scrambling to get with the program in what society presented to us as the pursuit of happiness.
-Yet, we didn't realized the the deck was stacked against us.
-We had internalized the values and norms the mainstream society long before we had the insight or the skills to realize that our society's "conventional reality" was a bum deal.
+Lost in our thoughts and feelings about doing it right, being "cool," going for the gold and the gusto, being all we can be, etc., most of us were continually scrambling to get with the program in what society presented to us as the pursuit of happiness.
+Yet, we didn't realized the deck was stacked against us.
+We had internalized the values and norms of modern capitalist society long before we had the insight or the skills to realize that society's "conventional reality" was a bum deal.
 It was merely a house of cards.
+Although the scientific materialism that gave capitalism its tools can create technological magic, it can't explain who we are, what is really going on -- or what we as human beings are to do about it.
+It doesn't even belief that there is a spiritual dimension to our lives.
+This has led to the mess we are in on this planet.

-The space cadet seemed not to take the game so seriously.
-Less driven, less engaged in being "with it," he or she could frequently let go, relax -- and journey elsewhere.
-One guy I knew quit the football team after one practice saying "that's crazy!"
-He spent his autumn afternoons wandering through the woods, alone, instead.
-Another friend almost always had her nose in a book, and would sit gazing outside the window with a Mona Lisa smile on her face for swaths of time.
+The "space cadets" I knew in high school seemed not to take the game so seriously.
+Less driven, less engaged in being "with it," they seemed to be able to let go, relax -- and journey elsewhere.
+One of my friends quit the football team after the first freshman practice saying "that's freakin' crazy!"
+So, while I was running around bashing into other guys -- and getting bashed -- trying to be cool, he spent his autumn afternoons wandering alone through the woods.
+Another friend had her nose in a book or would sit gazing outside the window with a Mona Lisa smile on her face much of the time.
+I thought they both were a bit wierd.
+Yet, both seemed a lot more content than me.

 Aboard the Starship Enterprise